Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Message sync/Non-connected_user.md

 **Step 1**

-1. Enter the desired message in the already linked MM channel from the non-connected account.
+1. Enter the desired message a already linked MM channel from a non-connected account.

 **Step 2**

 1. Connect the bot-account.
-2. Enter the desired message in the already linked MM channel by the account which is not already connected.
+2. Enter the desired message a already linked MM channel by the account which is not already connected.

 **Expected**

-The message should not be reflected on the linked Teams channel.
-After step 2, the message should be reflected by the bot account with the original user's name in the message in the linked channel in Teams.
+The message should not be reflected on the linked MS Teams channel.
+After step 2, the message should be reflected by the bot account with the original user's name in the message in the linked channel in MS Teams.